 And, at least in my experience, it’s more common to meet foreigners in hostels than it is to meet Americans — perhaps because the hotel industry is so established and travelers simply don’t know they exist.
 Cultural diversity is always a welcome presence to me while I’m on the road.

 New York City

 In New York, I pushed through a long bank of double doors that led from the Port Authority and stepped out into the evening drizzle.

 New York was so big and had such vivid character, that it was difficult to separate my past experiences from the present moment.
 Every trip blended into one memory.

-A crowd swept me down the street, beneath scaffolding and resting pigeons and past the blinking lights and long-legged models which graced the billboards along Eighth Avenue.
-The city was so large and diverse that it was easy to get lost in -- especially for someone just passing through.
+A crowd swept me down the street, beneath scaffolding and resting pigeons and past the blinking lights and long-legged models that graced the billboards along Eighth Avenue.
+The city was so large and diverse that it was easy to get lost in — especially for someone just passing through.